mootools/mootools-core/Docs/Element/Element.md

 #### Create Elements From an Array:

 	var myElements = new Elements(['myElementID', $('myElement'), 'myElementID2', document.getElementById('myElementID3')]);
-	myElements.removeElements('found'); //notice how 'remove' is an Array method
+	myElements.removeElements('found'); //Notice how remove is an Array method.

 ### Notes: